emuell/afseq/docs/generate/README.md

 - `build: API Docs`: compiles and runs the API docs generator
 - `build: book`: compiles the mdbook
 - `serve: book`: serve and live update the book at //localhost:3000

-## Debugging

-If you have vscode installed, open the afseq `./docs` folder in vscode and use the `Debug: 'Generate API'` launch action.

-To debug and build the full API definition, change the launch arguments in the file [.vscode/launch.json](../.vscode/launch.json).